primer/react/pages/components/docs/Tooltip.md

 # Tooltip

-The Tooltip component adds a contextual tooltip to an element with a black background.
+The Tooltip component adds a tooltip to add context to elements on the page.
+The Toolip has a black background by default.

 ## Default example